 Bulbjerg is the only cliff in Denmark and the area is often referred to as the shoulder of Jutland (due to how it looks on a map).
-The cliff is also the only bird cliff in Denmark.
+Besides bird cliffs on the island of Bornholm, this cliff is also the only bird cliff on the mainland of Denmark.
 If the weather is clear you will have a view of Rubjerg Knude Lighthouse and Hanstholm from the top of the cliff.

 Besides giving an amazing view of the North Sea, the limestone cliff is home to many different bird species, including kittiwakes, common puffins and northern fulmars.